FRBNY-DSGE/DSGE.jl/docs/src/contributing.md

 ### Git Recommendations For Pull Requests
 These are adapted from JuliaLang.

- - Avoid working from the `master` branch of your fork, creating a new branch will make it easier if DSGE's `master` changes and you need to update your pull request.
+ - Avoid working from the `main` branch of your fork, creating a new branch will make it easier if DSGE's `main` changes and you need to update your pull request.
  - Try to
    [squash](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html)